 The Estimated Value of Tax Exemption for Nonprofit Hospitals Was About $28 Billion in 2020

 Editor’s note: This analysis was revised on March 27, 2023 to account for data anomalies and incorporate corrections, including to our estimate of the value of property tax exemption.
-These corrections result in a modest increase in the total estimated value of tax exemption, from $27.6 from $28.1 billion.
+These corrections result in a modest increase in the total estimated value of tax exemption, from $27.6 to $28.1 billion.

 Over the years, some policymakers have questioned whether nonprofit hospitals—which account for nearly three-fifths (58%) of community hospitals—provide sufficient benefit to their communities to justify their exemption from federal, state, and local taxes.
 This issue has been the subject of renewed interest in light of reports of nonprofit hospitals taking aggressive steps to collect unpaid medical bills, including suing patients over unpaid medical debt, including patients who are likely eligible for financial assistance.
 Further, recent research indicates that nonprofit hospitals devote a similar or smaller share of their operating expenses to charity care in comparison to for-profit hospitals.
 In light of these concerns, several policy ideas have been floated to better align the level of community benefits provided by nonprofit hospitals with the value of their tax exemption.